Homepage / Popular Bullion Refiners: Johnson Matthey

 Notice

-Serial numbers sequences on Johnson Matthey Bars and Assay Cards are known as follows: (Includes: Gold, Silver, Platinum & Palladium)
+Serial number sequences on Johnson Matthey Bars and Assay Cards are known as follows: (Includes: Gold, Silver, Platinum & Palladium)

 There is little uniformity among these numbers, except that bars produced in the same batch share the same series of serial numbers.